Get E-Book

 _BOOTSTRAP=1

-Current Node parsers are permissive in places.
-Some names outside the documented pattern can still be accepted because the native parser mostly separates text around the first equals sign and then trims.
-Treat those spellings as outside the documented contract.
-If a project wants stricter names, validate the parsed keys or the final config object.
+Current Node parsers are permissive in some places.
+A few names outside the documented pattern may still be accepted because the native parser largely separates text around the first equals sign and then trims.
+Treat those names as outside the documented contract.
+If your project wants strict names, validate the parsed keys or the final config object.

-Spacing around unquoted keys and values gets trimmed.
+Whitespace around unquoted keys and values gets trimmed -

 PORT = 3000